CellFateNucOrg/Boost-HiC/README.md

 Here all CLI (command line interface) parameters:

 `
-usage: boost-hic.py [-h] -b BEDFILENAME -m MATRIXFILENAME [-c CHROMOSOMES [CHROMOSOMES ...]] [-o OUTPUT_PREFIX] [-f {cool,hdf5}] [-g GENOME_ASSEMBLY] [-k] {boost,sample}
+    usage: boost-hic.py [-h] -b BEDFILENAME -m MATRIXFILENAME [-c CHROMOSOMES [CHROMOSOMES ...]] [-o OUTPUT_PREFIX] [-f {cool,hdf5}] [-g GENOME_ASSEMBLY] [-k]
+    {boost,sample}

     positional arguments:
     {boost,sample}        Operation to be executed

     optional arguments:

     -h, --help            show this help message and exit

--b BEDFILENAME, --bedfilename BEDFILENAME bed file of genomic coordinate of each bin
+    -b BEDFILENAME, --bedfilename BEDFILENAME
+    bed file of genomic coordinate of each bin

--m MATRIXFILENAME, --matrixfilename MATRIXFILENAME contact map stored in tab separated file as : bin_i / bin_j / counts_ij Only no zero values are stored.
+    -m MATRIXFILENAME, --matrixfilename MATRIXFILENAME
+    contact map stored in tab separated file as : bin_i / bin_j / counts_ij Only no zero
+    values are stored.
 Contact map are symmetric

     -c CHROMOSOMES [CHROMOSOMES ...], --chromosomes CHROMOSOMES [CHROMOSOMES ...]
     Which chromosomes to boost, otherwise all chromosomes

     -o OUTPUT_PREFIX, --output_prefix OUTPUT_PREFIX
-prefix for output files
+    Prefix for output files, including output folder.
+If not given, it will be the same as the input matrixfilename without its file extension butplus '\_boosted\_'.

     -f {cool,hdf5}, --format {cool,hdf5}
     output file format

     -g GENOME_ASSEMBLY, --genome_assembly GENOME_ASSEMBLY
     genome assembly as metadata for .cool file

     -k, --keep_filtered_bins
     Whether to keep filtered out bins, otherwise they will be removed from the result matrix.
 Not used yet.

     -a ALPHA, --alpha ALPHA
     AFTER a lot of test : 0.24 is always a good and safe compromise, you must use this value
 `

 Example call: